Ditectrev/Automation-Tools-for-Courses/Test_README.md

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area:

-#### An Azure free account has a spending limit
+### An Azure free account has a spending limit

 - [x] Yes.
 - [ ] No.

-#### An Azure free account has a limit of 2TB of data that can be uploaded to Azure
+### An Azure free account has a limit of 2TB of data that can be uploaded to Azure

 - [ ] Yes.
 - [x] No.

-#### An Azure free account can contain an unlimited number of web apps
+### An Azure free account can contain an unlimited number of web apps

 - [ ] Yes.
 - [x] No.

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area:

-#### An Azure service in private preview is released to all Azure customers
+### An Azure service in private preview is released to all Azure customers

 - [ ] Yes.
 - [x] No.

-#### An Azure service in public preview is released to all Azure customers
+### An Azure service in public preview is released to all Azure customers

 - [x] Yes.
 - [ ] No.

-#### An Azure service in general availability is released to a subset of Azure customers
+### An Azure service in general availability is released to a subset of Azure customers

 - [ ] Yes.
 - [x] No.

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area:

-#### With a consumption-based plan, you pay a fixed rate for all data sent to or from virtual machines hosted in the cloud
+### With a consumption-based plan, you pay a fixed rate for all data sent to or from virtual machines hosted in the cloud

 - [ ] Yes.
 - [x] No.

-#### With a consumption-based plan, you reduce overall costs by paying only for extra capacity when it is required
+### With a consumption-based plan, you reduce overall costs by paying only for extra capacity when it is required

 - [x] Yes.
 - [ ] No.

-#### Serverless computing is an example of a consumption-based plan
+### Serverless computing is an example of a consumption-based plan

 - [x] Yes.
 - [ ] No.

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area:

-#### The cost of Azure resources can vary between regions
+### The cost of Azure resources can vary between regions

 - [x] Yes.
 - [ ] No.

-#### An Azure reservation is used to reserve server capacity at a specific data center
+### An Azure reservation is used to reserve server capacity at a specific data center

 - [x] Yes.
 - [ ] No.

-#### You can stop an Azure SQL Database instance to decrease costs
+### You can stop an Azure SQL Database instance to decrease costs

 - [ ] Yes.
 - [x] No.